videolan/dav1d/CONTRIBUTING.md

 For the library:
 - C language with C99 version, without the VLA or the Complex (*\_\_STDC_NO_COMPLEX__*) features, and without compiler extension,
-- asm in .asm files, using the NASM syntax,
+- x86 asm in .asm files, using the NASM syntax,
+- arm/arm64 in .S files, using the GAS syntax limited to subset llvm 5.0's internal assembler supports,
 - no C++ is allowed, whatever the version.

 For the tools and utils: